Untangling Sample and Population Level Estimands in Bayesian Causal Computation: The Many Marginals of the Joint Posterior

-As identified by the g-formula, the PATE, $\Psi$, is a function of unknown the parameters governing the marginal potential outcome distributions \textit{and} the covariate distribution.
+As identified by the g-formula, $\Psi$, is a function of unknown the parameters governing the marginal potential outcome distributions \textit{and} the covariate distribution.
 So, inference is based on the marginal posterior

+where we integrate out the counterfactuals, propensity score model parameters, and potential outcome dependence parameter $\rho$.
+In contrast, $\theta$ is a function only of counterfactuals, $\bm Y^M$, so we integrate out all other unknowns,

+Similarly, we make inferences for the ITE via the marginal posterior $ f( y_i(1-a_i) \mid D^O)$ and for the CATE via the marginal posterior $f(\phi_{Y1}, \phi_{Y0} \mid D^O)$.
+Appendix Sections \ref{app:sate} and \ref{app:pate} compute the integrals above for the SATE and PATE, respectively, to illustrate clearly the differences in identification, modeling, and computation underlying both types of estimands.